enofex/taikai/docs/USERGUIDE.md

 #### Java Configuration

 Java configuration involves defining constraints related to Java language features, coding standards, and architectural patterns.
-Let's examine the rules defined in the provided source code:

-- **No Usage of Deprecated APIs**: Ensure that deprecated APIs are not used in the codebase.
+- **No Usage of Deprecated APIs**: Ensure that deprecated APIs annotated with `Deprecated` not used in the codebase.

 ```java
 Taikai.builder()